ibm-cloud-docs/hp-virtual-servers/byoi.md

   ```
   {: codeblock}

-1. Run `gpg -a --batch --generate-key <batchfile>` to create a new keypair as the `isv_user` identity which will be used for signing the registration file in a later step:
+1. Run `gpg -a --batch --generate-key <batchfile>` to create a new keypair as the `isv_user` identity, which is used for signing the registration file in a later step:
   ```
   gpg -a --batch --generate-key <batchfile>
   ```